nguyentimmy/Azure-ELK-Stack/README.md

   - Notice, in this example, that the IP Addressing has automatically created a new network space of `10.2.0.0/16`.
 If your network is different (10.1.0.0 or 10.3.0.0) it is ok as long as you accept the default settings.
 Azure automatically creates a network that will work.

    ![](Step-By-Step-Guide/Part%201/Resources/vNet-images/vNet-Final.png)

+⚠️ **If you did NOT do the pre-req, you can skip the VNET peering option.**

 - Create a Peer connection between your vNets.
 This will allow traffic to pass between your vNets and regions.
 This peer connection will make both a connection from your first vNet to your Second vNet _And_ a reverse connection from your second vNet back to your first vNet.
 This will allow traffic to pass in both directions.